State police collected info on political activist, former attorney testifies

 "Correct," Parr said.

-Loder's trial is expected to last at least through Friday, with his attorney preparing to call several more witnesses, including Col. John Cote who led the state police until his retirement this year.
+Loder's trial is expected to last at least through Friday, with his attorney preparing to call several more witnesses, including Col. John Cote, who led the Maine State Police until his retirement this year.